bakdata/quick/docs/docs/developer/multi-subscription-details.md

 a [MultiSubscriptionFetcher](https://github.com/bakdata/quick/blob/master/gateway/src/main/java/com/bakdata/quick/gateway/fetcher/subscription/MultiSubscriptionFetcher.java)
 is created.
 During this process,
-Quick constructs a separate Kafka Consumer for each field marked with the `@topic` directive.
+Quick constructs a DataFetcherClient (for REST calls) and a SubscriptionProvider (for consuming from a topic) for each field marked with the `@topic` directive.

 ## Run the multi-subscription